kangli914/pycharm/README.md

   >>> d
   {'a': None}

 # use direct key access to update the value

   >>> d["a"]=2
   >>> d
   {'a': 2}

-  # both setdefault() and get() won't update the value since it's already exist in the dictionary.
+# both setdefault() and get() won't update the value since it's already exist in the dictionary

   >>> x=d.setdefault("a", "1")
   >>> print(x)
   2
   >>> x=d.get("a", "3")
   >>> print(x)
   2

   ```

 - Iterating Over a Dictionary: